jjjj473/ggdd/README.md

 version.
 You can also build directly with your system Gradle via `gradle assembleDebug`.

 The app streams a sample video from the web by default.
-You can also tap the "Pick Video" button to choose a local video using Android's media picker.
+You can tap the "Pick Video" button to choose a local file using Android's media picker.
+The player shows a progress bar and lets you change playback speed using the spinner below the video.
 Edit `MainActivity` if you want to supply your own default URL.